Clock ticks on TUI plans to sell Hapag-Lloyd stake

 When selling off part of its holding in Hapag-Lloyd in 2009, TUI and the Albert Ballin consortium agreed not only first right of refusal on the stake, but also an obligation for the consortium to acquire the stake.

-The Albert Ballin consortium is a group of Hamburg-based investors led by Klaus-Michael Kuehne, the majority owner of Swiss logistics group Kuehne & Nagel, and controls some 62 percent of Hapag-Lloyd.
+The Albert Ballin consortium is a group of Hamburg-based investors led by Klaus-Michael Kuehne, the majority owner of Swiss logistics group Kuehne & Nagel KNIN.VX, and controls some 62 percent of Hapag-Lloyd.

 The TUI spokesman added that the group was still in talks over a sale to an investor and that the company could still seek a sale to an investor while the option process runs next year.

-TUI, which controls TUI Travel, postponed plans to float part of its 38.4 percent stake in Hapag-Lloyd earlier this year because of stock market turbulence and the IPO market in Europe is still frozen.
+TUI, which controls TUI Travel TT.L, postponed plans to float part of its 38.4 percent stake in Hapag-Lloyd earlier this year because of stock market turbulence and the IPO market in Europe is still frozen.